Episode 18, Penelope

 A project that pays homage to James Joyce's experimental use of the English language.
 Manifested in both installation and publication formats.

-A multidisciplinary art director and designer, driven by a commitment to contribute towards contemporary culture.
+A multidisciplinary art director, designer and creative consultant driven by a commitment to contribute towards contemporary culture.
 Specialising in visual storytelling across the mediums of photography, motion, and editorial design, with extensive experience within the luxury lifestyle and automotive arena.
-As an ongoing photography practitioner and creative consultant, always open to new projects and eager to bring innovative visions to life.

 Full CV and PDF Portfolio also available.